At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Leningrad – Moscow

-After returning from Germany to Leningrad, Vladimir Putin, since 1990, served as assistant to the rector of Leningrad State University for international affairs.
-In 1996, he and his family moved to Moscow, where he began his political career.
+After returning from Germany to Leningrad, Vladimir Putin, since 1990, held the position of assistant to the rector of Leningrad State University for international issues.
+In 1996, he and his family moved to Moscow, where his political career began.

 Leningrad – St. Petersburg

-In 1990, after returning from Dresden to Leningrad, Vladimir Putin got a job as an assistant to the rector of Leningrad State University for international affairs.
-“I gladly went “under the roof” of the Leningrad State University in order to write a Ph.D., see how it was and what, and maybe stay to work at Leningrad State University.
-So, in 1990, I became an assistant to the rector of the university for international relations,” Putin recalls.
+In 1990, after returning from Dresden to Leningrad, Vladimir Putin took a position as assistant to the rector of Leningrad State University for international affairs.
+“I gladly went “under the roof” of Leningrad State University in the hope of writing a candidate’s thesis, seeing what’s going on there, and maybe staying to work at Leningrad State University.
+So, in 1990, I became assistant to the university rector for international relations,” Putin recalls.

 Soon he became an adviser to the chairman of the Leningrad City Council.

-Since June 1991, Putin began to work as chairman of the Foreign Relations Committee of the St. Petersburg mayor's office and at the same time - since 1994 - the first deputy chairman of the government of St. Petersburg.
+Since June 1991, Putin began working as Chairman of the Committee for External Relations of the St. Petersburg City Hall and at the same time, since 1994, as First Deputy Chairman of the Government of St. Petersburg.

-After moving to work in the mayor's office of Leningrad, Putin filed a report for dismissal from the KGB of the USSR.
+After moving to work at the Leningrad mayor's office, Putin submitted a report for dismissal from the KGB of the USSR.

 It probably helped that I didn’t want to be any kind of President.